Bantu languages: Syntax

-the Nen language which has a Subject-Object-Verb word order.
+the Nen language, which has a subject–object–verb word order.

 By country

 Following is an incomplete list of the principal Bantu languages of each country.
 Included are those languages that constitute at least 1% of the population and have at least 10% the number of speakers of the largest Bantu language in the country.

 Most languages are referred to in English without the class prefix (Swahili, Tswana, Ndebele), but are sometimes seen with the (language-specific) prefix (Kiswahili, Setswana, Sindebele).
-In a few cases prefixes are used to distinguish languages with the same root in their name, such as Tshiluba and Kiluba (both Luba), Umbundu and Kimbundu (both Mbundu).
+In a few cases prefixes are used to distinguish languages with the same root in their name, such as Tshilubà and Kiluba (both Luba), Umbundu and Kimbundu (both Mbundu).
 The prefixless form typically does not occur in the language itself, but is the basis for other words based on the ethnicity.
 So, in the country of Botswana the people are the Batswana, one person is a Motswana, and the language is Setswana; and in Uganda, centred on the kingdom of Buganda, the dominant ethnicity are the Baganda (singular Muganda), whose language is Luganda.